charlesdong1991/charlesdong1991.github.io/about.md

 permalink: /about/
 ---

 I am Kaiqi Dong, a data scientist based in Amsterdam and I am now working for Royal Schiphol Group.
-I have hands-on experience in building predictive models and applying different machine learning algorithms.
-In the meantime, I am helping build Smart Data Hub in AWS for Schiphol Airport.
+I use Python, Spark, Pandas, Scikit-learn, Hive, AWS, etc in my work.
+I have hands-on experience in building predictive models, applying different machine learning algorithms and setting up AWS environment.

+I am also looking forward to doing freelance assignments.
+Feel free to contact me if you have any questions.